-

 Each person experiences cannabis effects differently.
 What works for you may not work for the person next to you.
 Numerous factors play a part, including:

-While many consumers report the benefits of tolerance breaks, some individuals may experience cannabis withdrawal symptoms that primarily affect mood, behavior and may lead to a temporary and moderate sensitivity to light.
+While many consumers report the benefits of tolerance breaks, some individuals may experience cannabis withdrawal symptoms that primarily affect mood and behavior and may lead to a temporary and moderate sensitivity to light.

 7. Pair with foods that enhance the effects